 Just like other parts of your life, ritual is important to your rest.
 ‘Sleep hygiene’ refers to your pre-bedtime routine and, just like physical hygiene, it’s something you need to maintain.
 Bad habits can become ingrained in your daily life, and they can have a serious impact on the length and quality of your sleep.

 Regular exercise has been shown to strengthen your body’s natural circadian rhythm, meaning that hitting the gym can lead to you feeling sharp during the day and ready for bed in the evening.
-If you need a little extra incentive to get moving, register for one of our HIIT sessions and be coached by experienced professional trainers – totally free for HBF Health Members.

 On the flipside, try to avoid mentally stimulating activities like watching TV at least one hour prior to sleep and do your best to hit the hay at the same time each night.
 Establishing a set routine will teach your body to anticipate sleep, and you’ll find yourself getting drowsy in the evening.